Skip to content

 Primary settings that need to be adapted:

-• MASTER1IP: The IP that was set in the TalosOS network configuration
+• MASTER1IP: The static-DHCP IP that was set during the TalosOS network configuration

 • VIP: Contains the shared IP for all master-nodes